 Agile was created by 17 technical leaders in the software industry who crafted a lightweight development process that was intended to heal the divide between business and developers.
 They also established technical norms that would mitigate common issues such as excessive cruft, tightly coupled architectures, rigid code, immature test suites, technical debt, along with other anti-patterns that slowed delivery of high quality software.
 This course examines the characteristics of good and bad software and explores technical practices that resolve the issues and enable teams to deliver great software fast.Learn More schedule 6 Hours

 To maintain business, market, and technological advantages, you must effectively manage technical debt incurred within all artifacts that define, implement, and validate your software.
-This course examines what technical debt is, how it can benefit your organization and give you an advantage over your competition, how and when it should be (intentionally) incurred, and how and when it should be paid off.Learn More schedule 2 Hours
+This course examines what technical debt is, explains why defining a quality model is essential to understanding technical debt and teaches how to effectively manage risks associated with impacts to that model.
+Discussions will encompass tracking quality issues as defects vs. technical debt, dealing with code smells, and methods for minimizing technical debt.Learn More schedule 2 Hours

 Inside Unit Testing: Principles & PracticesProduct quality, code quality, and time to market can all be improved and optimized through effective use of unit tests.
 Testing in small, isolated, and deterministic units fosters code characteristics such as testability, adaptability, and reliability.
 This testing strategy shifts failures towards the left of our SDLC and greatly reduces development time, costs, and risks.